schwarper/cs2-admin/README.md

 ## CS2-ADMIN

+> [!IMPORTANT]
+> The plugins are set up so that they can be used individually.
+You do not need to install others to use a plugin.
+>

 If you want to donate or need a help about plugin, you can contact me in discord private/server

 Discord nickname: schwarper